 We look forward to creating a unique learning experience for you and your students.
-If you are new to our program, please feel free to request an informative presentation for your teachers, parents and/or students.

-We can't wait to meet you and your students!
-This trip will be the most magical and educational trip of their lives!
+If you are new to our program, please feel free to schedule a phone call with us.
+We can't wait to meet you and your students.
+We hope this trip will be the most magical and educational trip of their lives!